Close Menu

 Motor power is a key consideration when choosing an e-bike.
 Generally, higher wattage means more power, but local regulations may limit your options.

 • 250W—500W: These are ideal for commuting and urban riding.
-They are commonly found in low / medium-price models like the XDS E-Cruz step-thru and some folding e-bikes.
+They are commonly found in low- to medium-priced models like the XDS E-Cruz step-thru and some folding e-bikes.

 • 750W: Often seen in bikes with throttle features, such as the Aventon Pace 500.
-These provide more power but may fall under stricter legal classifications in many EU and Asia Pacific countries, but not so much in the United States.
+These provide more power but may fall under stricter legal classifications in many EU and Asia-Pacific countries, though not so much in the United States.

 • Above 750W: Typically categorized as “power-on-demand” e-bikes, which are subject to heavier regulations.
 Most likely, you may need a licence to ride it.